 Opening and closing choruses (fantasias).

-In examining the work in more detail we will first inspect the paraphrased outer movements.
+In examining the work in more detail, we will first inspect the paraphrased outer movements.
 Further comments on the character, word setting, structure and possible origins of the opening fantasia may be found in the essay on C 99 (chapter 15).

 The most obvious difference between these two fantasias is the later addition of two horns and timpani, strongly suggestive of a festive celebration.
 There is no doubt that this alters the character of the movement; the original has more of an intimate chamber music feel while the latter version, though remaining essentially the same music, is more celebratory and jovial.

-Bach’s usual practice in paraphrasing earlier movements is to retain precisely the structure and harmonic progression of the original whilst altering details of orchestration, texture and figuration.
+Bach’s usual practice when paraphrasing earlier movements is to retain precisely the structure and harmonic progression of the original whilst altering details of orchestration, texture and figuration.
 This is what he does here.
-However, he makes some surprising alterations in the latter part of the movement and it is difficult to see why he considered them necessary unless it was because he felt he was improving upon earlier work.
+However, he makes some surprising alterations in the latter part of the movement and it is difficult to see why he considered them necessary, unless it was because he felt he was improving upon earlier work.
 Even boredom may have been a factor and, as he added the additional wind parts, he may not have been able to resist tinkering here and there with other details

 And details they are.
 The dotted notes in the bass (phrase 4) or the enlivening of the tenors’ rhythm (phrase 7) will only be noticed by someone studying the minutia of the score.
 The addition of extra chords on the words er and der (phrases 5 and 6) are scarcely more significant.
-But this does indicate clearly that whilst Bach often seemed satisfied with the macro structure of the movements he recycled, he was not averse to ‘improving’ details.
+But this does indicate clearly that whilst Bach generally seemed satisfied with the macro structure of the movements he recycled, he was not averse to ‘improving’ details.

 But the last movement reveals quite a different approach.
 The original version from C 75 was scored for two oboes, strings and continuo.
 The addition of the horns in C 100 stimulated Bach to make more radical changes in the musical structuring.
-He sees the possibility of the second horn making an imitative entry half way through the first bar and the upper strings and woodwind entering with the same idea in bar two.
+He sees the possibility of the second horn making an imitative entry half way through the first bar with the upper strings and woodwind entering with the same idea in bar two.
 This rethinking suits the horns perfectly and the added ‘busy-ness’ of the entries is suggestive of God’s abundance of bountiful gifts, alluded to in the text.

-But it takes an extra bar to fit this in so the original structure of bars 1 and 2 (and similarly bars 11 and 12) is changed and elongated.
+But it takes an extra bar to fit this in, so the original structure of bars 1 and 2 (and similarly bars 11 and 12) is changed and elongated.
 The instrumental section between the fourth and fifth bars is similarly lengthened in order to allow the horns a little more latitude in their semi-quaver passages and the coda becomes eight bars long instead of the previous four.

 So the C 100 version is slightly larger in concept and scale than the C 75 model, a rethinking which suits entirely the new instrumentation, the festive character and the overall structure.
 The choral interventions remain almost entirely unchanged.
-Students may like to compare this movement with a similar expansion of (a different) chorale into an extrovert blaze of glory concluding C 129 (vol 3, chapter 16).
+Students may like to compare this movement with a similar expansion of a different chorale into an extrovert blaze of glory concluding C 129 (vol 3, chapter 16).